kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 1. In the **Site Collection Administrators** dialog box, the Global administrator account that was assigned by default to this role group is displayed in the data entry field.
 To the right of this account, enter **Alex**, select **Alex Wilber** from the list of users that appears, and then select **OK**.

-	> **Note**: This activity should trigger the alert policy that you created, which should send an alert notification email to Lynne Robbins’ mailbox.
-Rather than waiting up to 15 minutes for the email notification to be generated to validate this SharePoint permission alert, you will validate this alert in Exercise 7, task 2 of this lab.

-1. In your Edge browser, close the Permissions: Communication site tab.
-Leave the other tabs open and proceed to the next exercise.
+1. Once the email arrives in Lynne's Inbox, open the email and review the contents.
+Scroll to the bottom of the email and select the **View alert details** button.
+This opens the **Microsoft 365 Defender** portal in a new tab.

+1. The **Microsoft 365 Defender** portal displays the **Alerts** window, and it automatically opens the **Site collection admin permissions** pane for this alert activity that triggered the email notification to Lynne.

+	> Scroll down through the **Site collection admin permissions** pane and review all the information for this alert activity.
+When you are done, select **Close** to close the pane.

 1. Leave your LON-CL1 and LON-CL2 VMs open for the remaining exercise in this lab.
+You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.

 ## Review